sveltejs/learn.svelte.dev/content/tutorial/02-sveltekit/03-loading-data/01-page-data/README.md

 }
 ```

-We'll learn more about error handling in later sections.
+We'll learn more about error handling in later chapters.